juvsqz/react-iona-app/README.md

 # Cat as a Service Demo using Vite
-This is a demo app project to integrate the [Cat as as Service](https://thecatapi.com/) API using Vite Framework
+This is a demo app project to integrate the [Cat as as Service](https://thecatapi.com/) API using Vite Framework.

 ## Prerequisites